owncloud/ocis/docs/ocis/migration.md

 - metadata from the ownCloud 10 database:
 The oCIS share manager will read share information from the ownCloud database using an `owncloud` driver as well.

+_TODO @butonic add guide on how to configure `owncloudsql`_

 Therefore we need:
 - [ ] *a share manager that can read from the ownCloud 10 database as well as from whatever new backend will be used for a pure oCIS setup.
 Currently, that would be the json file.
 Or that is migrated after all users have switched to oCIS. -- jfd*

 #### User impact
-None, only administrators will be able to explore ocis during this stage.
+None, only administrators will be able to explore oCIS during this stage.

 #### Steps and verifications

 We are going to run and explore a series of services that will together handle the same requests as ownCloud 10.
-For initial exploration the ocis binary is recommended.
+For initial exploration the oCIS binary is recommended.
 The services can later be deployed using a single oCIS runtime or in multiple cotainers.

 _TODO @butonic What does every service do?
-Why deploy in this order link to ocis docs_
+Why deploy in this order link to oCIS docs_

-##### Storage provider for metadata
+##### Storage provider for file metadata
 1. Deploy OCIS storage provider with owncloudsql driver.
+2. Set `read_only: true` in the storage provider config.
+_TODO @butonic add read only flag to storage drivers_
-2. Use cli tool to list files using the Cs3 api
+3. Use cli tool to list files using the Cs3 api
-##### graph API endpoint
-1. Deploy graph api to list spaces
-2. Use curl to list spaces using graph drives endpoint
-##### owncloud flavoured WebDAV endpoint
-1. Deploy Ocdav
-2. Use curl to send PROPFIND

-##### data provider for up and download
-1. Deploy dataprovider
-2. Use curl to up and download files
-3. Use tus to upload files

-Deploy ...

-##### share manager
-Deploy share manager with owncloud driver

-##### reva gateway
-1. Deploy gateway to authenticate requests?
-I guess we need that first...
-Or we need the to mint a token.
-Might be a good exercise.

-##### automated deployment
-Finally, deploy OCIS with a config to set up everything running in a single oCIS runtime or in multiple containers.

-#### Rollback
-You can stop the ocis process at any time.
+##### File ID alternatives
+Multiple ownCloud instances can be merged into one oCIS instance.
+To prevent the numeric ids fqqrom colliding, the file ids will be prefixed with a new storage space id which is used by oCIS to route requests to the correct storage provider.
+See Stage 8 below.

 {{< hint warning >}}
 **Alternative 1**
-Add a routable prefix to fileids in oc10, and replicate the prefix in ocis.
+Add a routable prefix to fileids in oc10, and replicate the prefix in oCIS.
 ### Stage-3.1
 Let oc10 render file ids with prefixes: `<instance name>$<numeric storageid>!<fileid>`.
 This will allow clients to handle moved files.